-I had the opportunity to volunteer for SpecialEffect at this year’s Rezzed event, an amazing organisation that helps people with physical disabilities to play video games.
-The stand opposite us in the Indie Room was staffed by the lovely team from Wibbu and it’s partly thanks to them that we were kept so busy.
+I had the opportunity to volunteer for SpecialEffect at this year’s Rezzed event.
+The stand opposite us in the Indie Room was staffed by the team from Wibbu and it’s partly thanks to them that we were kept so busy.
 Lots of attendees were attracted to their new mobile game and after they’d played, we took the opportunity to lure them over and introduce them to charity.
-Sneaky.

 I’m not a huge fan of mobile titles (the only one I’ve ever actually enjoyed was The Room and I can get that on PC now anyway) so I was surprised to see the large number of people that visited the Wibbu guys throughout the duration of the expo.
 What was it about Ruby Rei that got people so intrigued?
 By the end of the event I just had to find out for myself and so I spent some time playing through the first few chapters.